 Kubernetes monitoring

-Included in Infrastructure monitoring is the ability to monitored Kubernetes (K8s) clusters.
+Included in Infrastructure monitoring is the ability to monitor Kubernetes (K8s) clusters.
 If you use K8s clusters to distribute resources across multiple nodes, you can use SolarWinds Observability to monitor the resource usage, responsiveness, and error rate of your cluster and its nodes.

 Monitor a K8s cluster